-considered asymptotic order, so that the increasing intersection point 'draws' the fixed point to the right and its track is straightened to a line almost orthogonal to the fixed filament.
-For larger 'translation mobility' coefficient $\lambda$ the fixed point is even translated to the right, meaning that the moving filament shows an asymptotic tendency to slide with respect to the fixed one (see Fig. 7c).
+At antiparallel alignment, see Fig. 7a, we get the same asymptotic behavior for $\Phi(t) = \pi - \Phi(t)$ and R(t), even with a bit stronger coefficient, but now the segment length $S(t) \sim S$ on the moving filament is already stationary on the considered asymptotic order, so that the increasing intersection point 'draws' the fixed point to the right and its track is straightened to a line almost orthogonal to the fixed filament.
+For larger 'translation mobility' coefficient λ the fixed point is even translated to the right, meaning that the moving filament shows an asymptotic tendency to slide with respect to the fixed one (see Fig. 7c).
 This only happens for near antiparallel alignment, since then most of the cross-links are bound with acute angles at both ends.

-This is a clear asymmetric behavior, whose importance becomes even more apparent when stochastic perturbations are considered, see section 4 below.
-Before doing this, we look at the deterministic dynamic behavior in the other
+This is a clear asymmetric behavior, whose importance becomes even more apparent when stochastic perturbations are considered, see Sect.
+4. Before doing this, we look at the deterministic dynamic behavior in the other